COVID-19 tools and resources: symptom checker, safety measures, and visitor, testing and vaccine info. Learn more.

 A clinical trial is an option at any stage of your cancer journey.
 In fact, it's recommended that you seek out a clinical trial as soon as you're diagnosed.
 You don't have to wait until other treatments have failed to enroll in a trial.

 Each clinical trial has specific eligibility requirements you must meet before you can participate.
-An HonorHealth Research and Innovation Institute nurse navigator will help you make a decision.
+An HonorHealth Research Institute nurse navigator will help you make a decision.

 A placebo is a substance that looks like medicine but is not.
 Cancer patients in a clinical trial always receive the best standard treatment available or a new treatment that researchers believe is as good or better.